Understanding the real estate market with an industry expert

-Which districts of Berlin do you currently consider particularly attractive?
+Which districts of Berlin are particularly attractive?

 Kyrill Radev: Due to the Corona effect we see that more and more people are looking for properties near parks, water, and woods.
 Having your own garden and being close to nature have become particularly desirable.
 We can therefore see that districts like Spandau as well as Köpenick are becoming more attractive.
 But the outer edges of Berlin are also gaining in popularity.
-At the same time, the urban districts of Neukölln and Mitte remain attractive for international newcomers and investors due to their great cultural diversity.
+At the same time, the urban districts of Neukölln remain attractive for international newcomers and investors due to their great cultural diversity.
 Classic Ku'damm locations, as well as Zehlendorf and Grunewald, also remain sought-after and are proving to be very stable in value.

-What role do international investors play in the Berlin real estate market?
+What role do international investors play?

 Kyrill Radev: Just like international artists or professionals, international investors enrich our capital and are therefore an important part of the Berlin real estate market.
 Foreign investors value Germany as a "safe haven" because our stable market economy and currently also our good health care system have proven themselves in crises.
 The Berlin Senate, which is not in a position to create sufficient living space, should therefore be happy for anyone who does.
 Even if some of the large housing projects have an upscale target group, seepage effects ensure that all those looking for housing benefit from this and the market relaxes.

-Kyrill Radev: As Ziegert Group, we demand from politicians to create framework conditions so that more people can afford property.
+Kyrill Radev: As the Ziegert Group, we demand from politicians to create framework conditions so that more people can afford property.
 It would be desirable if the German government would finally abolish or at least reduce the property tax for private first-time buyers.
 We do not expect that the economic stimulus package will affect the prices for residential property.
 After all, the main factor will continue to be the continued scarcity of supply combined with very high demand.